Skip to main content

 Continue Writing (⌘Enter) extends existing prose from where it leaves off.
 Use it when:

-- Your Story Bible (characters, settings, style guide)
+1. Your Story Bible — characters, settings, themes, worldbuilding, and style guide

-- Everything you've written in the scene so far
+3. Everything you've written in the scene so far — so it picks up seamlessly

 Streamed text appears at the end of the existing content.
 You can stop the stream at any point and continue editing manually.